finos/FDC3/docs/fdc3-charter.md

 Financial desktop applications include any app used in common financial workflows:

 * Traditional native applications implemented in C++, .NET, Java, Python, etc.
-* Hybrid web/native applications - stand alone native apps embedding Chromium (e.g. Electron, CEF, NW.js, FDC3-Sail)
+* Hybrid web/native applications - stand-alone native apps embedding Chromium (e.g. a .NET application embedding WebView using CEF or WebView2)
-* Desktop web applications - platform based apps extending Chromium (e.g. OpenFin, Finsemble, Glue42)
+* Desktop web applications - Web applications running in a desktop container (e.g. OpenFin, Finsemble, Glue42, Electron, FDC3-Sail)
 * Common desktop applications not specific to finance, but critical to workflows - such as Excel, Outlook, etc.
 * PWAs & Web applications running in a commercial browser